rhenenrpg/rhenenrpg.github.io/mgmp/roll20/README.md

 ### Characterhub

 Characters are created and maintained in the characterhub.
-The Characterhub is created by someone with a Roll20 Pro subscription to ease exporting characters and running the [helper script](https://gist.github.com/MartijnSanders/072b9af2eea5d362cff5cac90eea4633).
+The Characterhub is created by someone with a Roll20 Pro subscription to allow everybody to  export characters and running the [helper apiscript](https://gist.github.com/MartijnSanders/072b9af2eea5d362cff5cac90eea4633).

+This script provide the following functionalities.